Deas Vail: History

 Noted for having musical similarities to Death Cab for Cutie, Mew, Copeland, and Mae, Deas Vail was formed in the university town of Russellville, Arkansas in 2003.
-After a couple of years of touring, Deas Vail signed to Brave New World Records (founded by producer Mark Lee Townsend) in 2005.
+In April 2005, after a few years of touring, the band self-released their first album, This Place is Painted Red.
+Later that year, Deas Vail signed to Brave New World Records (founded by producer Mark Lee Townsend).
 In the fall of 2006, they released the Collapse EP.
 Sales for the EP through touring alone exceeded 2,500 units.
 Deas Vail toured across the nation that year with artists such as The New Frontiers and The Tide.

 In late 2006, the band entered the studio again with Mark Lee Townsend to finish their first indie label LP, All the Houses Look the Same.
 The album was nationally released on March 6, 2007 and featured in magazines such as Alternative Press, Relevant Magazine, and Hard Music Magazine.
 Another EP, White Lights EP, was released on August 26, 2008.
 Their album Birds and Cages was released on October 27, 2009 through the revived label Mono vs Stereo, available through the band's website, via iTunes, and on tour.
 The album had a full physical release on January 26, 2010.

 In September 2009, the band toured with Mae, followed by a tour with Owl City and Lights in early 2010.
 In March and April 2010, Deas Vail toured as an opening band for Copeland on their farewell tour.
 Deas Vail performed as part of the 2010 Vans Warped Tour from August 1 through August 15.
 In late 2010, two-fifths of Deas Vail, Wes Blaylock and Andy Moore, performed as an acoustic duo to open a set of Christmas-themed shows with Sherwood and Relient K.